 What do I need to know about my baby's breathing?

 - Your baby's breathing may not be regular.
-He may take short breaths and then hold his breath for a few seconds.
-He may then take a deep breath.
+He or she may take short breaths and then hold his or her breath for a few seconds.
+He or she may then take a deep breath.
 This breathing pattern is common during the first few weeks of life.
 It is most common in premature babies.
-Your baby's breathing should be more regular by the end of his first month.
+Your baby's breathing should be more regular by the end of his or her first month.

 - Babies also make many different noises when breathing, such as gurgling or snorting.
 These sounds are normal and will go away as your baby grows.

 How do I care for my baby's umbilical cord stump?